 Trudy’s Big Swim: How Gertrude Ederle Swam the english channel and took the world by storm (age focus: 6 – 9 years)

 On the morning of August 6, 1926, Gertrude Ederle stood in her bathing suit on the beach at Cape Gris-Nez, France, and faced the churning waves of the English Channel.
 Twenty-one miles across the perilous waterway, the English coastline beckoned.
-Lyrical text, stunning illustrations and fascinating back matter put the reader right alongside Ederle in her bid to be the first woman to swim the Channel—and contextualizes her record-smashing victory as a defining moment in sports history.
+Lyrical text, stunning illustrations and fascinating back matter put the reader right alongside Ederle in her bid to be the first woman to swim the Channel?and contextualizes her record-smashing victory as a defining moment in sports history.
 Timeline, bibliography, source notes.

 Joan procter, dragon doctor (age focus: 3 – 10)

-When Joan grew older, she became the Curator of Reptiles at the British Museum.
+While other girls played with dolls, Joan preferred the company of reptiles.
+She carried her favorite lizard with her everywhere–she even brought a crocodile to school!When Joan grew older, she became the Curator of Reptiles at the British Museum.
 She went on to design the Reptile House at the London Zoo, including a home for the rumored-to-be-vicious Komodo dragons.
 There, just like when she was a little girl, Joan hosted children’s tea parties–with her Komodo dragon as the guest of honor.

 Lion on the inside: how one girl changed basketball (age focus: 5 – 8 years)